 The Dynamic Interaction of Quartz Bearing Solutions with Hydrocarbon Bearing Solution - Changes at theBoundary

-There is considerable evidence that hydrocarbons were present when the various types of quartz crystals were growing in the Herkimer Mining District.
+There is mounting evidence that hydrocarbons were present when the various types of quartz crystals were growing in the Herkimer Mining District.
 On this web page the focus is on microscope photography of features seen at the boundary between quartz and hydrocarbon.

 The Best Site on the Internet for Herkimer Diamond Information - A Collaborative Project.